ARMmbed/mbed-os-5-docs/docs/api/networksocket/UDPSocket.md

 The UDPSocket class provides the ability to send packets of data over UDP, using the `sendto` and `recvfrom` member functions.
 Packets can be lost or arrive out of order, so we suggest using a [TCPSocket](/docs/development/apis/tcpsocket.html) when you require guaranteed delivery.

 The constructor takes no parameters.
-To initialize the socket on a specified NetworkInterface you must call `open` method, which takes a NetworkStack pointer.
+To initialize the socket on a specified NetworkInterface, you must call `open` method, which takes a NetworkStack pointer.

 UDP is a connectionless protocol.
 This allows you to send and receive packets to and from any remote addresses.
 Therefore, `Socket::listen()` and `Socket::accept()` functions are not implemented on UDPSocket.